Dtesch9/gostack-conceitos-nodejs/README.md

 1. Run `$ yarn dev` to initialize the server;
 2. Go to your browser or <img width="13px" heigh="13px" src="https://pbs.twimg.com/profile_images/1091817101738864640/eQpWLr2c_400x400.jpg" alt="Insomnia-Icon"> Insomnia
 3. Acess localhost:3333/ and good hacking.

+## Tests

+Here you gonna see how tests work and how it prevents your application from crash.

+1. Run `$ yarn test` to run all tests.